cucumber/docs/content/gherkin.md

 # Gherkin Syntax

 Gherkin is a line-oriented language that uses indentation to define structure, like Python and YAML.
-Line endings terminate statements (i.e. Steps).
+Line endings terminate statements (i.e. steps).
 Either spaces or tabs may be used for indentation (but spaces are more portable).
-Most lines start with a keyword.
+Most lines start with a [keyword](#keywords).

 Comment lines are allowed anywhere in the file.
 They begin with zero or more spaces, followed by a hash sign (`#`) and some text.
 Comments do have to start on a new line.

 The parser divides the input into features, scenarios, and steps.
-When you run the feature, the trailing portion (after the keyword) of each step is matched to a code block, called a [Step Definition](/step-definitions/).
+When you run the feature, the trailing portion (after the keyword) of each step is matched to a code block, called a [step definition](/step-definitions/).

 A Gherkin source file usually looks like this.